ivogeorg/msl-clang-002/README.md

 ### Data structures

-You should use a binary tree to keep the running count for words and keep them in alphabetical order.
+You should use a **red-black** binary tree to keep the running count for words and keep them in alphabetical order.
 This means that if you have four words, say *one, two, three, go, one*, that come in this order, you will end up with a tree that looks like:

 ```
     one(2)